 It’s so easy!
 Scroll down to the recipe card for the details.
 Here are the basic steps:

-- Mix a pound of lean ground beef with mustard and spices.
+- Season the beef.
+Mix a pound of lean ground beef with mustard and spices.

-- Divide into four parts and form them into patties.
+- Shape into patties.
+Divide into four parts and form them into patties.

-- At this point, you can either grill right away, or refrigerate for a few hours until ready to grill.
+- Cook the burgers.
+At this point, you can either grill right away, or refrigerate for a few hours until ready to grill.

 What beef to use